-Cash is maintained at financial institutions, and, at times, balances may exceed federally insured limits.
+Cash is maintained at financial institutions and, at times, balances may exceed federally insured limits.
 The Organization has never experienced any losses related to these balances.

 A major vendor is any single vendor representing ten (10) percent or more of total purchases.
-For the years ended September 30, 2022 and 2021, ninety-two (92) percent of total purchases were from one major vendor, Ferrara Candy Company, for the purchase of cookies for the annual cookie sale.
-For the years ended September 30, 2022 and 2021, cookie sales represented seventy-four (74) percent and sixty-nine (69) percent, respectively, of total revenue.
+Ninetytwo (92) percent and eighty-eight (88) percent of total purchases were from one major vendor, Ferrara Candy Company, for the purchase of cookies for the annual cookie sale for the years ended September 30, 2023 and 2022, respectively.